dogeared/dogeared.github.io/_posts/2018-02-03-omnicharge-ftw.md

 Full stats on the omni 20 usb-c can be found [here](https://www.omnicharge.co/omni-20-usb-c).

 Full stats on the iMuto 16,750 can be found [here](https://www.amazon.com/16750mAh-Portable-Charger-Nintendo-External/dp/B01KHDFXCE).

+## Power Nerds, Unite!

+Do you nerd out over power backup solutions too?
+I'd love to hear your experiences in the comments section below.